GIFT City Explained: Role of IFSCA, SEBI, RBI & IRDAI in India’s IFSC

 India is building something big in Gujarat.
 It’s called GIFT City — a smart and modern financial zone where banks, insurance companies, and global investors can do business in foreign currency.

 But how is GIFT City run?
 Who makes the rules?
 And how do companies follow them?
+In this blog, we’ll explain the roles of four important regulators:

 • The roles of four key regulators: IFSCA, SEBI, RBI, and IRDAI.